-However, Guliuzza’s model is heavily dependent on epigenetics.
+Guliuzza’s model essentially puts all its eggs in the epigenetics basket.
 Epigenetics is his explanation for the rapid change of organisms in response to their environment.
 That may be so.
 It certainly contributes in some instances.
-However, again, evidence is lacking for this claim.
+However, again, the evidence is lacking for this claim.
 Guliuzza is certainly within his rights to postulate that the CET model could make use of epigenetics to explain how organisms respond to the environment, but, until such time as there is more available evidence to back up the claim, I will remain somewhat skeptical.

 Implications of CET